William Francis Patrick Napier: Historian

-His life during these years had been chiefly absorbed in his History, but he warmly sympathized with the movement for political reform which was agitating England.
+His life during these years had been chiefly absorbed in his History, but he sympathized with the movement for political reform in England.
 'The Radicals' of Bath, (forerunners of Chartism), among many other cities and towns pressed him to enter parliament.
-Napier's friends actually invited to become the military chief of a national guard to obtain reforms by force of arms.
-Naturally enough for a 'Waterloo man' he refused this dubious honour on the ground that he was in bad health and had a family of eight children.
+Napier's friends actually invited to become the military chief of a national guard to obtain reforms by force of arms, which he refused on the ground that he was in bad health and had a family of eight children.
 In 1830 he had been promoted Colonel, and by 1841 he attained the rank of Major-General and was appointed Lieutenant Governor of Guernsey.
-On Guernsey was engaged in controlling relations between soldiers and the inhabitants.
+On Guernsey he was engaged in controlling relations between soldiers and the inhabitants.
 He was working on proposals for a complete scheme of reform in the government of the island, upsetting many people in the process, when his tenure came to an end.

-During this time, Napier had a fateful falling out with John Gurwood, who – like Napier – was closely associated with the Napoleonic Wars as a veteran, historian and Commander of the Bath.
-In a very public row, Napier questioned Gurwood's bravery during the Siege of Ciudad Rodrigo.
-Gurwood, like Napier, suffered serious discomfiture from wounds received in battle, which was compounded by a deep depression, culminating with Gurwood committing suicide on Christmas Day 1845, by cutting his own throat.

-While he was at Guernsey his brother Charles had conquered Sindh, and the attacks made on the policy of that conquest brought William Napier again into the field of literature.
-In 1845 he published his The Conquest of Scinde, and in 1851 the corresponding History of the Administration of Scinde, which in style and vigour rivalled the great History, written for sensational purposes, not to maintain an enduring popularity.
-In 1847 he resigned his governorship, and in 1848 was made a K.C.B., and settled at Scinde House, Clapham Park.
+While he was at Guernsey his brother Charles had conquered Sindh, and the attacks made on the policy of that conquest led to William Napier again to write.
+In 1845 he published his The Conquest of Scinde, and in 1851 the corresponding History of the Administration of Scinde.
+In 1847 he resigned his governorship, and in 1848 was made a Knight Commander of the Bath and settled at Scinde House, Clapham Park.
 In 1848 he was given the colonelcy of the 27th (Inniskilling) Regiment of Foot which he held until 1853, when he transferred to succeed his brother Charles as colonel of the 22nd (Cheshire) Regiment of Foot.
 In 1851 he was promoted Lieutenant-General.

-His time was fully occupied in defending his brother, in revising the numerous editions of his History which were being called for, and in writing letters to The Times on every conceivable subject, whether military or literary.
-His energy is the more astonishing when it is remembered that he never recovered from the effects of the wound received at Cazal Nova, that he often lay about on his back for months to assuage.
+His time was fully occupied in defending his brother, in revising the numerous editions of his History and in writing letters to The Times on military and literary subjects.
+He never fully recovered from the effects of the wound received at Cazal Nova, and often lay on his back for months to assuage.